-Note: To Whom it may concern, this submission has been written in cooperation with other concerned residents of Turners Beach.
+This submission has been written in cooperation with other concerned residents of Turners Beach.
 Please take care not to disregard similar submissions on the grounds they are duplicates.
 Instead, view these duplicate / similar submissions as an illustration of shared sentiment rather than clerical error.